Postmark vs Loops for Solo Developers

 Deliverability focus.
 Postmark's entire business is built on delivery speed and reliability.
 Every engineering decision they make serves that goal.
 Loops uses AWS SES for delivery under the hood, which is reliable but not as tightly optimized.
 For time-sensitive transactional emails, Postmark's delivery speed is noticeably faster.

 Pricing model.
 Postmark charges per email sent.
 Loops charges per contact stored.
-If you have 5,000 contacts but only send 2,000 emails per month, Loops costs $49 while Postmark costs about $15.
-If you have 500 contacts but send them frequent emails, Postmark's per-email pricing may cost less.
-The model matters depending on your sending patterns.
+If you have 2,500 contacts but only send 2,000 emails per month, Loops costs $49 on its Starter plan while Postmark would run $15 on Basic.
+If you have 500 contacts but send them frequent emails, both can sit in their respective entry tiers, but Postmark's per-email pricing tends to cost less at low contact counts.
+The model matters depending on your sending patterns, and the Real Cost section below works through concrete numbers.

 Contact management.
 Loops tracks your users with properties, segments, and event history.
 Postmark does not manage contacts.
 It sends emails to addresses you provide.
 If you want to segment your users and send targeted campaigns, Loops has that built in.
 With Postmark, you would need a separate CRM or build that logic yourself.